nure-jannat/CodeAlpha_titanic_classification/README.md

 I used the Logistic Regression for building the model.
 The accuracy for this model is 81%.

-Initially data are in two files "train.csv" and "test.csv".
+Initially data were in two files "train.csv" and "test.csv".
 I make a model on the "train.csv" an.d evaluated it.
 After that I again do some preprocessing on the "test.csv" to feed them in my model, then I predict the survival status.